ACM Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 Ethan Miller/Getty Images

-The Female Artist of the Year nominee wows in purple thanks to her "edgy, elegant, sexy, confident" look from celebrity stylist Joseph Cassell Falconer.
+The Female Artist of the Year nominee wows in Custom Christian Siriano thanks to her "edgy, elegant, sexy, confident" look from celebrity stylist Joseph Cassell Falconer.
+As for Ryan, he looks pretty darn handsome in his Giorgio Armani suit.

 Article continues below